timyers/r-learning-resources-for-genomics/README.md

 - [How to name files](https://speakerdeck.com/jennybc/how-to-name-files) - Slide deck from Jenny Bryan about the why's and how's of naming files.
 - [carbon](https://carbon.now.sh/) - Create and share beautiful images of your source code.
 - [Well Well Well my Excel](https://johnmackintosh.net/blog/2021-08-12-well-well-well-my-excel/) - How to import multiple excel files (not sheets, but files) into `R`, by *Data by John*.
+- [Fastverse](https://github.com/SebKrantz/fastverse) - The fastverse is a suite of complementary high-performance packages for statistical computing and data manipulation in R.

 ### Contributing